JonathanBytes/nextjs-colorscheme-switch/README.md

 ## TODO

-- [ ] Change blocking script
-    - [ ] Check if there is localStorage
+- [ ] Add more html element for showcase the theme switching.
-- [ ] Create libs to handle localStorage for theme and ColorScheme
+- [ ] Refactor the code so its easier to read and understand.
+(Specially the layout file)
-    - [ ] Set localStorage
-    - [ ] Get localStorage
-    - [ ] Delete localStorage